ywx/FormatFortranIndentPlugin/readme.txt

 For information on Code::Blocks, please see http://www.codeblocks.org For information on Code::Blocks Plug-In development, please see http://wiki.codeblocks.org/index.php?title=Developer_documentation
 For information on Code::Blocks IDE for Fortran, please see http://darmar.vgtu.lt/ or http://code.google.com/p/fortranproject/
+For information on Code::Blocks Nightly Build, please see http://forums.codeblocks.org/index.php?board=20.0 and http://forums.codeblocks.org/index.php/topic,3232.0.html ( How to use a nightly build )

 Compilers and Options ( for Linux CentOS )